TracTive Stand-alone electronically-adjustable shocks have been developed to implement high-tech semi-active suspension in any car.

 The dampers are fitted with the TracTive patented DDA (Dynamic Damping Adjustment) valve.
 With its reaction time of 6 to 10 milliseconds from full soft to full hard, it is one of the fastest damping adjustments in the market.
 It demonstrates a tremendous stability and reproducibility, and is rapidly becoming THE technology chosen by high-end OE and racing teams.
 For every application the damping level and damping adjustment range is set-up from factory.
 It is possible to tune the damping level if required.

-The controller allows to tune the suspension to almost any application by controlling roll, pitch and dive motions of the vehicle.
+The display allows you to tune the suspension to almost any application by controlling roll, pitch and dive motions of the vehicle.
 The motion of the vehicle is monitored by a g-sensor integrated in the control unit, which is installed close to the center of gravity of the vehicle.
-The program is set up in the factory and can be updated if required.
+The calibration is set up in the factory and can be updated if required.